saleshunt/n8n-mcp-sse/N8N_MCP_SERVER_DEPLOYMENT_AND_AGENT_ITERATION_PLAN.md

     *   Identifying and resolving `stderr` logging interference with MCP client JSON-RPC communication.
     *   Refining the `update_workflow` tool handler to correctly interact with the n8n API.
     *   Understanding the JSON structure for complex n8n nodes like the AI Agent and its dependencies.
 *   **Why:** The primary goal was to enable reliable programmatic creation and management of n8n workflows via an MCP server, laying the groundwork for more advanced AI-driven automation of workflow generation.
+A key objective is to make this server accessible remotely via SSE.
 *   **Current Status:**
     *   The `n8n-mcp-server` (from local source) is functional for core workflow operations (create, get, update, list, delete, activate, deactivate).
     *   We have documented the setup, learnings, and troubleshooting in `N8N_MCP_SERVER_SETUP_AND_STATUS.md` and `MCP_SERVER_INTERACTION_GUIDE.md`.
     *   We have a specification for an "Intelligent n8n Workflow Builder Agent" in `INTELLIGENT_N8N_WORKFLOW_BUILDER_AGENT_SPEC.md`.
+    *   The `Dockerfile` for `n8n-mcp-server` has been updated and validated to run the server via `Supergateway`, which will expose its stdio communication over SSE.
+This includes fixes for `EXPOSE` and `npm ci --ignore-scripts` issues.
+    *   Local testing of the Dockerized `n8n-mcp-server` with Supergateway has been successful: the server runs, `/healthz` endpoint works, and Cursor can connect to the local SSE endpoint (`http://localhost:8000/sse`) directly and list workflows.
 *   **User's Overall Goals:**
-    1. To have a robust, one-click deployable `n8n-mcp-server`.
+    1. To have a robust, one-click deployable `n8n-mcp-server` on Railway, accessible via SSE using Supergateway.
-    2. To iterate on and develop the "Intelligent n8n Workflow Builder Agent" using this deployed server.
+    2. To iterate on and develop the "Intelligent n8n Workflow Builder Agent" which can connect to this deployed server.
-    3. To eventually make this server accessible remotely, potentially via Supercolluder (formerly Supergate) for SSE (Server-Sent Events) capabilities if needed for real-time agent interaction or other use cases.
+    3. To ensure clients (like Cursor or the agent) can easily connect to the SSE-enabled server.

 ## 2. Implementation Plan: Next Steps

-This plan focuses on deploying the `n8n-mcp-server` to Railway and then preparing for the development and iteration of the intelligent agent.
+This plan focuses on deploying the Supergateway-enabled `n8n-mcp-server` to Railway and then preparing for the development and iteration of the intelligent agent.

-### Phase 1: Prepare `n8n-mcp-server` for Production Deployment
+### Phase 1: Prepare `n8n-mcp-server` for Production Deployment (Supergateway Integration)

 *   **Step 1.1: Initialize a Git Repository for `n8n-mcp-server`**
     *   **Action:** If not already done, navigate to your `n8n-mcp-server` project directory and initialize a Git repository.